 If you've bought anything from Amazon in the past few years, you'll have probably noticed a surprising number of adult colouring books topping the best-seller lists.

 Once a niche, colouring books for adults are now big business, with users extolling their calming virtues.
 But why?
 How effective is art as a therapeutic technique?
-And does this mean artists are the most well-adjusted people on the planet?
+And does this mean artists are the best-adjusted people on the planet?

 The therapeutic benefits of art – whether it's basic sketching, more intricate pencil drawing or painting – have long been documented.
 And while psychotherapists point out that colouring isn't an automatic ticket to mindfulness, they do agree that the process of art-making can be a health-enhancing practice, which positively impacts the quality of life.

 Cathy Malchiodi is an international expert, writer and educator in the fields of art therapy and art in healthcare.
 She believes that while there are times when we need professional support – be that from a therapist, doctor, mentor, friend or community as a whole – art exists as a natural remedy for many of life's challenges; loss and trauma in particular.

 "There isn't any one particular way that this occurs," Malchiodi says.
 "But many artists have used their creative process to cope with their depression or other issues.
 Each person has his or her own path to reparation and recovery."

 A quick look at the rich heritage of famous artists who have explored intense psychological themes in their work proves Malchiodi right: Jean-Michel Basquiat, Edvard Munch, Vincent van Gogh… the list goes on.
 Whether the process is a vent, time out or something more complex altogether, it's clear that people have long sought therapeutic participation in art.

 One strategy among many

 For concept artist Darren Yeow, it's proven useful as one of myriad mental healthcare strategies he's undertaken over the years.
 However, he points out that art couldn't 'fix' some serious mental health issues he was facing, which needed the guidance of a professional counsellor.